Mental burnout can affect every facet of your life -- from your professional productivity to your overall well-being.

 - Struggling to find motivation for your work

-If you previously enjoyed your work but now find yourself struggling to stay motivated throughout the day, that’s a sign you need a change.
+If you previously enjoyed your work but now struggle to stay motivated throughout the day, that’s a sign you need a change.

 - Feeling foggy, forgetful, or having difficulty concentrating